Investigation of contributions of the $2_2^+$ resonance in $^6$He via analysis of $^6$He($p$, $p'$)

 We investigate the contribution of the $2^{+}_{2}$ resonance in $^6$He to observables via analysis of the $^6$He($p,p'$) reaction by using the continuum-discretized coupled channels method combined with the complex-scaling method.
 In this study, we obtain the $2^{+}_{2}$ state with the resonant energy 2.25 MeV and the decay width 3.75 MeV and analyse contributions of resonances and nonresonant continuum states to the cross section separately.
 It is found that the $2^{+}_{2}$ state plays an important role in the energy spectrum.
 Furthermore, contributions of nonresonant continuum states are also important to clarify the properties of the $2^{+}_{2}$ state.

-Studies on resonances have been attracted much attention in many-body quantum systems for nucleons, quarks, atoms and so on.
+Studies on resonances have attracted much attention in many-body quantum systems for nucleons, quarks, atoms and so on.
 In nuclear physics, various resonances have been discovered and investigated their properties, e.g. single-particle resonances, giant resonances, and cluster resonances.
 Recently, by the development of radioactive ion-beam experiments, resonant structures of nuclei near and beyond the neutron dripline have been intensively pursued.
 Nuclei on the neutron dripline such as $^6$He, $^{11}$Li, $^{14}$Be and $^{22}$C are known as a two-neutron halo nuclei and have a Borromean structure in which there is no bound state in binary subsystems.
 To explore resonances of such unstable nuclei, the ($p,p'$) reaction with the inverse kinematics has been often used~\cite{Lag01,Ste02,Tan17}, and the contribution of resonances shows up as a peak structure in the excitation energy spectrum observed.

-For $^6$He, low-lying resonances have been discussed by both theoretical and experimental approaches~\cite{Dan97,Pie04,Nav03,Vol05,Mic10,Hag05,Myo07,Aoy95}.
+For $^6$He, low-lying resonances have been discussed by both theoretical and experimental approaches \cite{Dan97,Pie04,Nav03,Vol05,Mic10,Hag05,Myo07,Aoy95,For14,Sin16}.
 The $2^{+}_{1}$ state with a small decay width is well understood as the first excited state, and its contribution to cross sections shows up as a sharp peak.
-The $2^{+}_{2}$ state, which is considered as the next lower state to the $2^{+}_{1}$, has also been investigated via structural calculations~\cite{Dan97,Pie04,Nav03,Vol05,Hag05,Myo07,Aoy95} and experimental studies~\cite{Jan96,Mou12}.
-The contribution of the $2^+_2$ state in the energy spectrum does not show a shape structure because its resonant energy is near the right end of the contribution of the $2^+_1$ state, and its width is rather large.
+The $2^{+}_{2}$ state, which is considered as the next lower state to the $2^{+}_{1}$, has also been investigated via structural calculations \cite{Dan97,Pie04,Nav03,Vol05,Hag05,Myo07,Aoy95,For14,Sin16} and experimental studies~\cite{Jan96,Mou12}.
+Furthermore, the $2^{+}_{2}$ state is also considered to play important roles in predicting the properties of some resonant states, e.g. the $3/2^{-}_{3}$ state in $^7$He \cite{Myo07} exists beyond the dripline and the $3/2^{+}_{2}$, $5/2^{+}_{2}$ states in the hypernucleus $^{7}_{\Lambda}$He \cite{Hiy15}.
+Thus it is necessary to clear the property of the $2^{+}_{2}$ state in $^6$He.
+However, unfortunately, the contribution of the $2^+_2$ state in the energy spectrum does not show a shape structure because its resonant energy is near the right end of the contribution of the $2^+_1$ state, and its width is rather large.
 Thus, the resonant energy $(E_r)$ and the decay width $(\Gamma)$ of the $2^+_2$ state are less clear.
 To clarify the properties of the $2_2^+$ state, it is required an accurate analysis of treating not only resonant contributions but also nonresonant ones in the energy spectrum.